Nikon D3400 versus Canon T6

 An illustration of the physical size and weight of the Nikon D3400 and the Canon T6 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D3400 – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6 is somewhat larger (7 percent) than the Nikon D3400.
-Moreover, the T6 is slightly heavier (9 percent) than the D3400.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6 is notably larger (7 percent) than the Nikon D3400.
+Moreover, the T6 is markedly heavier (9 percent) than the D3400.
 In this context, it is worth noting that neither the D3400 nor the T6 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can find an overview of optics for the two cameras in the Nikon Lens Catalog (D3400) and the Canon EF Lens Catalog (T6).